T30 heavy tank: Variants

 One pilot model, designated T30E1, had a semi-automatic system added to assist the loader in ramming the ammunition into the breech.
 This brought the gun breech into position, rammed the round from the loading tray into the breech and then returned the gun to the initial angle.
 An additional hatch at the back of the turret was added for the automatic ejection of the empty shell casings.

 The weight of the shell was 43 kg and the charge 18 kg, a total of 61 kg for the whole round, which made it difficult to handle and gave it a rate of fire of only two rounds per minute when manually loaded.

-Survivors
+Two of the T30 pilot tanks were later used as the basis for the T34 Heavy Tank equipped with a 120mm gun.